Qi Yuxi

-Qi Yuxi (齐雨熙; born 21 November 2000) is a Chinese footballer currently playing as a goalkeeper for Nanjing City.
+Qi Yuxi (齐雨熙; born 21 November 2000) is a Chinese footballer currently playing as a goalkeeper for Tianjin Jinmen Tiger.

 Club career

 Heilongjiang Ice City

-Having begun his career in the academy of Jiangsu, Qi was named on the bench on a handful of occasions in the 2019 and 2020 seasons, but would not debut for the club.
+Having begun his career in the academy of Jiangsu Suning, Qi was named on the bench on a handful of occasions in the 2019 and 2020 seasons, but would not debut for the club.
 On the dissolution of Jiangsu in early 2021, he joined China League One club Heilongjiang Ice City.
 At Ice City he studied under the tutelage of Li Wei, a former goalkeeper-turned-coach, who had been responsible for the development of China League One Golden Glove winners Mu Pengfei and Xu Jiamin.
 On his arrival at the club, Li stated that Qi would have to compete with current goalkeeper Lu Ning, who was named in the 2020 China League One Team of the Season, for a spot in the team.

 Qi's debut would come in the second round of the 2021 season, as Ice City lost 4–0 to eventual league champions Wuhan Three Towns on 30 April 2021.
 He would go on to make a further sixteen league appearances, keeping clean sheets in seven games, with Qi credited for good performances.
-On 12 September 2021 he was shown a yellow card for unsporting behaviour in a 1–0 win against Kunshan by referee Jia Zhiliang; after making a routine save, Qi fell to the ground complaining of an injury, taking off his boots and gloves in an attempt to waste time.
+On 12 September 2021 he was shown a yellow card for unsporting behaviour in a 1–0 win against Kunshan FC by referee Jia Zhiliang; after making a routine save, Qi fell to the ground complaining of an injury, taking off his boots and gloves in an attempt to waste time.

 On 13 April 2022, Qi filed an arbitration application with the Chinese Football Association (CFA), claiming that Ice City had failed to pay him eight months worth of wages, and under FIFA's rulings, this entitled him to leave the club on a free transfer, similar to the Bosman ruling.
 However, Ice City argued that they had been informed of the unpaid wages by Qi on 3 April, and had paid him within the grace period, specifically on 22 April.
 Having failed to reach an agreement between the three parties before the transfer deadline day on 29 April, Qi was forced to remain with Ice City for the remainder of the 2022 season, being relegated to the club's reserve team.
 It was reported that, had the CFA forced Ice City to allow Qi to leave on a free transfer, the club would have withdrawn from the Chinese football league system.